The Vital Connection: Exploring the Importance of Sleep for Brain Health

 The intricate interplay between sleep and mood regulation highlights the importance of addressing both aspects of therapeutic interventions for mood disorders.

-The emerging field of cognitive-behavioural therapy for insomnia (-I) aims to address this issue by focusing on improving both and simultaneously.
+The emerging field of cognitive-behavioural for insomnia (CBT-I) aims to address this issue by focusing on improving both sleep quality and emotional well-being simultaneously.

 As we delve deeper into understanding how quality rest affects overall brain health, it becomes clear that it has significant implications not only for managing mood disturbances but also for potentially reducing risks associated with neurodegenerative diseases.